CSE232-MSU/CSE232/syllabus.md

 ### Pandemic Specific Information

 ## In-Person Labs
-Lab sections 1-8 are meeting in-person in the STEM building.
+Lab sections 1-8 are meeting in-person in the STEM building once MSU allows in-person classes to resume.
 According to University policy (as well as health expert recommendations), proper mask wearing is required while in the building.
-Masks are not to be removed for any reason, which unfortunately means no eating or drinking while in the lab.
 Students who fail to properly wear a mask will be given one warning before being removed from the lab and disciplinary actions being filed.

 ## Alternate Lab Options
-All students (regardless of section) are allowed to attend a synchronous Zoom lab section, if they would prefer without prior permission.
-Details on Piazza.
+All students (regardless of section) are allowed to attend a synchronous Zoom lab section (see Piazza for details) if they would prefer without prior permission.
 All students can also earn lab credit by completing the Mimir assignment associated with the lab by Friday, 10pm.

 ## Attending In-Person
-If there is any reason you should not be attending the in-person lab (symptoms, exposure, quarantining, anxiety, etc.), either attend the Zoom lab, or complete the lab independently.
+If there is any reason you should not be attending the in-person lab (symptoms, exposure, quarantining, anxiety, etc.), either attend the Zoom synchronous lab, or complete the lab independently.
 There is no need to inform course staff of which option you are choosing each week.

 ### Course Materials
+- $15 Payment to Coding Rooms (see: <coding_rooms_setup.html>)
 - Recommended (but not required) textbook:
     - [C++ Primer, 5th Ed. by Lippman, Lajoie, Moo.](https://www.amazon.com/C-Primer-Stanley-B-Lippman-ebook/dp/B0091I7FEQ/ref=sr_1_1?dchild=1&keywords=C%2B%2B+Primer%2C+5th+Ed.+by+Lippman%2C+Lajoie%2C+Moo&qid=1606009208&sr=8-1) ISBN-13: 978-0321714114
 - You must have a desktop or laptop capable of running Zoom and screen-sharing.